anands-repo/HMM_MNIST/README.md

 MNIST digit recognition using an HMM ensemble and a Neural Network.
 The forward likelihood for a digit image is computed from an ensemble of HMMs.
 The forward log-likelihoods are then analyzed by an FC network to determine the label of the digit.
 The complete system is trained end-to-end using backpropagation.

+The basic inspiration for this work is the idea that the distance between a "representative" of a digit and any instance of any digit can indicate whether the instance is in the same category as the representative.
+This can be extended to thinking in terms of edit distance.
+From there, we can extend this to HMMs (pair-HMMs are used to make probabilistic edit-distance computations).
+Each HMM models columns in a digit using its states which emit multivariate Gaussian vectors.
+If an HMM is fit to a digit "8", say, then the expectation is that the states in the HMM will learn column vectors in their Gaussian means that represent the column-elements generally found in "8"s.
+This is generalized to use an ensemble of HMMs to determine forward likelihoods, and then process these likelihoods with a feed-forward neural network.

 1. Training the HMM_NN network:

 	```python run_script.py```